skiboyjcmu/FranceItaly/content/dogs/_index.md

 weight = 30
 +++

+#### LATELY, they've been stealing food from counters.
+Do not leave any food unattended on the counter/table for even a few mins.
+Put your dinner in the microwave if you need to step away for a few mins.

 - Daycare:
   - Seattle/SoDo: https://seattledogresort.com/reservation/ We have a pre-paid block of days, so just call ahead and make sure they have space
   - North Bend: https://outonaleash.com/home.
 This is where they go on a regular basis.
 Call ahead and make sure they have space, and they only take Cash.